qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 then call the `SFL`, `SFR`, `SBL`, and `SBR` macro listed above and look at the last line of the output

-For example: `// Result is z=1.948191`
+For example: `// Result is z=0.038333`

-This informs you of how far away the print bed is from the probe.
-You can adjust the knob under the bed and call the same macro again to obtain the new offset.
-This can be repeated for each of the 4 screw points until all are equal within ~0.02mm.
-It will be difficult to obtain better accuracy than 0.02mm.
+This informs you of the Z offset of the print bed at each screw location relative to the Z=0 homing position at the center of the print bed.
+You can now adjust the knob under the bed and call the same macro again to obtain the new offset.
+The goal is to get within 0.02mm of Z=0 This can be repeated for each of the 4 screw points until all are equal within -0.02 to +0.02mm Better accuracy than this may be difficult to achieve due to backlash in the Z-axis lead screws.

-By default, the Beacon probe sets itself to 2.00mm from the center of the print bed after the call to `SCREW_ADJUST_START`, so therefore we are aiming for all 4 screw positions to report something greater than `z=1.98` and less than `z=2.02`

-When you have completed adjustments, finish by calling `SCREW_ADJUST_END`
+When you have completed adjustments, finish by calling `SCREW_ADJUST_END` (which just turns the hotend off).